Andoryuuta/NotSourcegraph/README.md

 # Not Sourcegraph
-An application for detecting if in image is Sourcegraph or not.
+An application for detecting if an image is Sourcegraph or not.

 ![gif](https://github.com/Andoryuuta/NotSourcegraph/raw/master/ss/not_sg.gif)

 # Usage
 * Requires Python3 & venv

-*Nix:
+## *Nix:
 1. `git clone https://github.com/Andoryuuta/NotSourcegraph.git`
 2. `cd NotSourcegraph`
 3. `python3 -m venv env`